RuvalcabaDev/Data-Center/README.md

 # Data-Center
-# Challenge 2 developed in python
+Challenge 2 developed in python.
+Solution to the problem.